Name: John Cooley

 families. |

-| Perrin Cooley |
+Perrin Cooley |

-1769-1830 |
+1769-c1840 |

-Possibly born in Rowan (now Stokes) county, NC.
+Possibly born in Rowan (now Stokes) County, NC.

 However, there is no evidence that the family had yet moved to NC.
 He

-may have been the progenitor of the Randolph county Missouri
+Howard County, MO.
+He was the progenitor of the Randolph County Missouri

 Cooleys. |

-| James
+James

 Cooley | 1772-1821 |

 Born 12 Jun 1772.
 Died 1 Oct 1821.
-He married ca
+He married

-However, I understand that there is really no concrete evidence that
+Richard's daughter.
+However, there is no evidence that she was even a

-she was even a Goode.)
-Proof of James's descent is found in deed John Cooley to James Cooley
+Family) Proof of James's descent is found in deed John Cooley to James

-present at Fort Hempstead, Howard
+below).
+He was present at Fort

 |